amercado19/scanner-terminal/README.md

 - `ledger.json` — all state: positions per book (core / vol24 / options / penny /
   longterm), conviction scores, targets, closed trades, daily history.
 (Spark price caches trimmed for the repo; they rebuild on the first run.)
-- `scanner_dashboard.html` — NOT committed; it is generated output.
-Run the command below to produce it, then open it in any browser.
+- `scanner_dashboard.html` — the rendered terminal, exact copy from the cloud scanner with the stock-theme icon embedded.
+Open in any browser; regenerate any time with the command below.
+- `icon_preview.png` — the app icon (candlesticks + trend arrow).

 ## Run
 ```